Meinert67/mlops_project_fiftysix/reports/README.md

 **Upload 1 to 3 screenshots that show the experiments that you have done in W&B (or another experiment tracking service of your choice).
 This may include loss graphs, logged images, hyperparameter sweeps etc. You can take inspiration from this figure.
 Explain what metrics you are tracking and why they are important.**

 Recommended answer length: 200-300 words + 1 to 3 screenshots.

-Example: As seen in the first image we have tracked ... and ... which both inform us about ... in our experiments.
-As seen in the second image we are also tracking ... and ...

 Answer:
 In Weights and Bias we have 4 graphs, that track the training loss, training accuracy, test loss and test accuracy.
 We track the parameters batch size, learning rate, amount of epochs and dropout rate.